 In his plea, Ceglia cited a number of e-mails exchanged between himself and Zuckerberg.
 The contents of the e-mails varied from development, design and other business plans related to Facebook, according to Ceglia's claim.

-Orin Snyder, Facebook's attorney, told to a news agency that, "These filings by Ceglia and his latest lawyer are truly delusional," as reportedby CNet.
+Orin Snyder, Facebook's attorney, told to a news agency that, "These filings by Ceglia and his latest lawyer are truly delusional," as reported (opens in new tab)by CNet.

 He also added, "These are the desperate acts of a man whose fraudulent lawsuit has now been fully exposed."